Psomi

 Psomi is a Greek islet close to the island of Kastellorizo.
-Its area is 0.0035 km2, and according to the 2011 Greek population census, it didn't have any residents.
+It is part of the municipality of Kastellorizo.
+Its area is 0.0035 km2, and according to the 2021 Greek population census, it didn't have any residents.

 Fauna

 Psomi is the only place in Greece where the lizard Anatololacerta finikensis has been found.
 Kotschy's gecko was also discovered in the island.